🥗

 How to Use This Calculator

 Enter your current weight (kg), height (cm), and age.
-Select your gender and activity level — be honest about your activity level as this most significantly affects your calorie target.
-Choose your weekly weight loss goal.
-Click Calculate to see your TDEE (maintenance calories), daily calorie target, daily deficit, and how long it will take to lose 5kg and 10kg at your chosen rate.
+Select your gender and activity level — be honest here, as activity level most significantly affects your TDEE.
+Most people overestimate their activity; if you sit most of the day, choose "Sedentary" or "Light Activity."
+Choose your target weekly weight loss: 0.25 kg/week (conservative, best for muscle retention), 0.5 kg/week (standard safe rate), or 0.75–1 kg/week (aggressive, acceptable for those with more body fat to lose).
+Click Calculate to see your TDEE (maintenance calories), daily calorie target, daily deficit, and projected timelines for losing 5 kg and 10 kg at your chosen rate.

 💡 Pro Tips